-- a) Define and recognize the definitions of the following terms: yield rate/rate of return, dollar-weighted rate of return, time-weighted rate of return, current value, duration (Macaulay and modified), convexity (Macaulay and modified), portfolio, spot rate, forward rate, yield curve, stock price, stock dividend. - b) Calculate: - The dollar-weighted and time-weighted rate of return. - The duration and convexity of a set of cash flows. - Either Macaulay or modified duration given the other. - The approximate change in present value due to a change in interest rate, - Using 1st-order linear approximation based on modified duration. - Using 1st-order approximation based on Macaulay duration. - The price of a stock using the dividend discount model. - The present value of a set of cash flows, using a yield curve developed from forward and spot rates.
+- a) Define and recognize the definitions of the following terms: yield rate/rate of return, current value, duration and convexity (Macaulay and modified), portfolio, spot rate, forward rate, yield curve, cash flow and duration matching, and immunization (including full immunization and Redington immunization). - b) Calculate: - The duration and convexity of a set of cash flows. - Either Macaulay or modified duration given the other. - The approximate change in present value due to a change in interest rate, - \circ Using 1st-order linear approximation based on modified duration. - Using 1st-order approximation based on Macaulay duration. - The present value of a set of cash flows, using a yield curve developed from forward and spot rates. - c) Construct an investment portfolio to: - Protect the value of an asset-liability portfolio using either Redington or full immunization - Exactly match a set of liability cash flows.